paniash/p342-lab/assignment5/README.md

 - Regula Falsi
 - Newton Raphson

+The data files for each method are present in their corresponding csv files.
+For example, bisection method of 1a is present in `bisection_1a.csv` and so on.

 **NOTE:** The convergence plots for 1a and 1b are stored in plot_1a.pdf and plot_1b.pdf respectively.

 ## Question 2